e-lascano2021/partumproject/readme.md

 - AAU I would like to add links for specific projects (One To Many Relationship)
 - AAU I would like to toggle light/dark mode
 - AAU I would like to hear sound when I click a button
+- AAU I would like to see animations